 Which do you think I choose most practice sessions?

-After about a year of book larnin’ with Hal Leonard’s Bass Fast Track TAB textbook, and daily practice/noodling, I stumbled on that divine minor scale finger box pattern-and some blues patterns.
+After about a year of book larnin’ with Hal Leonard’s Bass Fast Track TAB textbook, and daily practice/noodling, I stumbled on that divine minor pentatonic scale finger box pattern-and the blues pattern.

 Heaven.
 This IS what I signed up for.

 Not much joy on stretching my arthritic old phalanges to fit the procrustean bed of that darn major scale.

 Still in all, I’m encouraged.
 Helps to sport a pretty ax and a high tech, portable amp, my bass brethren and sisteren.

 Yea, I am obsessed.
 Is it further wrecking my marriage?
 God only knows, sang the Beach Boys.

 But I can only play the blues in a minor key.
 So far.